ProSasha6738/MCClassrock-Launcher/README.md

 Ninecraft with 0.11.1 uploaded by Opticraft

 About MCClassrock:
+MCClassrock is a simple shell for Ninecraft launcher where you can to customize old MCPE versions.

 There are two MCClassrock Launcher variants - Terminal Edition and UI edition.

-A main version of MCClassrock is UI-version (UI edition)
+MCClassrock main version is a UI-VERSION (UI Edition) <--- IT'S IMPORTANT!

+About Ninecraft:
+Ninecraft is a launcher(runtime) that running old MCPE version lower than 0.11.1.

 Requirements:
-Only Windows (MCClassrock not tested on Windows 7-8)
+Only Windows (MCClassrock not tested on Windows 7-8) If you want to run MCClassrock launcher on Linux, download Wine to run Windows Apps.

-About me: I am beginning programmer, I learning Python.
+About me: I'm beginning programmer.
+I'm learning Python, PascalABC.NET, C, C++.

 (Sorry if text in English may be incorrrectly.)